piraeusdatastore/piraeus-operator/README.md

     The name of this secret must match the one specified in the Helm values, by passing `--set drbdRepoCred=drbdiocred` to helm.

-- Configure storage for the LINSTOR etcd instance.
+- Configure storage for the LINSTOR etcd instance OR use the [new LINSTOR k8s backend (experimental) without ETCD](./doc/k8s-backend.md).

   There are various options for configuring the etcd instance for LINSTOR:
   * Use an existing storage provisioner with a default `StorageClass`.
   * [Use `hostPath` volumes](#linstor-etcd-hostpath-persistence).